 - Each registrant will attend the whole event.

-- Presenter requests can be sent for events with a basic schedule (only).
+- Presenter requests can be sent for events using a basic schedule.

 - Can have multiple sessions at separately scheduled dates and times.

 - Each session can have a different venue and presenter(s).